MarcMeketonVillanova/Table_Arrangements_Optimization/README.md

 table_summary_statistics:          table_summary.csv
 ```

+The next section specify which fields in the attendee file are important.

-You will need to specify the name of the ID field (and the ID field could be numeric or text, but it should be different for each attendee).
+The `id_field_name` specifies the name of the ID field.
+The ID field could be numeric or text, but it should be different for each attendee.

-We are also expecting a field that has the attendee's name.
-Note that the algorithm does not do anything with these fields except to report them in the final table assignments.
+The `name_field_name` specifies the field that has the attendee's name.
+Note that the algorithm does not do anything with the ID or Name fields except to report them in the final table assignments.

 The attributes of each attendee is that listed as a comma-separated list enclosed by square brackets.
 That format is important.
 There could be other fields in the list of attendees, but only the fields used in the `attribute_field_names` will be used by the algorithm.

 The algorithm will be treating the data as text, not numbers.
 If the `Start_Class` field in the data has, say, the year the attendee started at the company, this will be treated as text.
-In trying to keep diversitry, if three attendees had start years of 2005, 2018 and 2019, the default behavior of the algorithm is to treat all three attendees as having different start years, and not treat, say, attendees whose start years are one-year apart differently than attendees whose start years are 13 years apart.
+For example, if three attendees had start years of 2005, 2018 and 2019, the default behavior of the algorithm is to treat all three attendees as having different start years.
+The algorithm will not treat, say, attendees whose start years are one-year apart differently than attendees whose start years are 13 years apart.

 ```yaml
 # Fields
 id_field_name:                     ID
 name_field_name:                   Name